Weather Travel What the Papers Say TV GuideLeisure

 Next Slide

-St. John the Baptist - this ancient Norman church was formerley the parish church for Throapham, Letwell and Gildingwells.
+St. John the Baptist - this ancient Norman church was formerly the parish church for Throapham, Letwell and Gildingwells.
 Its Norman story is told by the doorway, with a shaft on each side.
 The nave arcades are 13th century and the tower and the clerestory 15th.
 The font dates from about 1400.
 A brass portrait of a knight in armour is of John Mauleverer , who died three centuries ago.
 An interesting stone coffin with a coped lid of mediaeval times is carved in relief with a mass of trailing foliage about a cross.
 Fragments of stones built into the ancient porch show a cross and shears and a battered head in a quatrefoil.
 It was partly rebult in 1709 and restored in 1861.

-Throapham, described in 1822 as a township, in the parish of St. John's, upper-division of Strafforth and Tickhill; 6.5 miles from Tickhill, 7.5 miles from Worksop, and 8 miles from Rotherham.
-Population including St. John's, 50, which being united, form a township.Godfrey Pearson , was a grocer & carrier to Sheffield & Retford.
-John Pigot,Robert Watson,Robert Wood and Richard Wright were farmers.
+Throapham, described in the 1820s as a township, in the parish of St. John's, upper-division of Strafforth and Tickhill; 6.5 miles from Tickhill, 7.5 miles from Worksop, and 8 miles from Rotherham.
+The population including St. John's, was 50, which being united, form a township.

 Farming in Throapham in 1853: Thomas Harrison, John Hibberd, George Howson, Godfrey Pearson, Ann Piggott, Mary Piggott, William Rodgers and A. Billam.